 Action required

-The CloudBees CI Docker images use Java 17 beginning in the February 2024 release (version 2.440.1.3).
-If you use custom build agents, you must ensure that they are upgraded to use Java 17 before it is a requirement later in 2024.
+The CloudBees CI Docker images use Java 17 beginning in version 2.440.1.3.
+If you use custom build agents, you must ensure that they are upgraded to use Java 17 before upgrading to version 2.479.1.3.

 Upgrade the JVM used to run CloudBees CI